attilakocsis78/MailSender/readme.txt

-Important: If you want to use your gmail account to send mails, you have to switch on "Allow less secure apps" temporaly.
+!Important: If you want to use your gmail account to send mails, you have to switch on "Allow less secure apps" temporaly.
 Link : https://myaccount.google.com/lesssecureapps